-He holds a 2006 BA (Acting) from Ballarat Arts Academy and a 2017 Masters (Film & Television) from the Victorian College of the Arts.
-For the last dozen years he has acted professionally worldwide.
-He is passionate about creating fresh, authentic and original Australian content.
+Sebastian holds a 2006 BA (Acting) from Ballarat Arts Academy and a 2017 Masters (Film & Television) from the Victorian College of the Arts.

-Sebastian has directed almost a dozen films that have screened internationally, including The Happiest Of My Life (2015), which was awarded Best Ozploitation Short Film at the American Grindhouse Film Festival and queer erotic thriller Candy Cravings (2013), which has been embraced by audiences in over two dozen festivals across the US, Europe and India.
+The Happiest Of My Life (2015) was awarded Best Ozploitation Short Film at the American Grindhouse Film Festival and queer erotic thriller Candy Cravings (2013) was been embraced by audiences in over two dozen festivals across the US, Europe and India.

 The Significance Of Others (2017), his VCA graduate short, was his first foray into the world of improvised film, taking inspiration from the works and techniques used by acclaimed British filmmaker Mike Leigh.

 As a video editor he has experience with both commercial and narrative content, creating content for promotional packages, festival submission, internal usage and social media.

 Demonstrating his passion and skill for editing narrative is Blue (2017), a short with 3 million YouTube views.